When universal credit can be paid direct to a landlord

 How long direct rent payments last

-There will usually be an automatic review if you move home or your income changes.
+There will usually be a review if you move home or your income changes.

 If you disagree with a decision